 The words “Prachuap Khiri Khan Tourist Service Center” are displayed.
 Eh ???
 Aren’t we in Hua Hin?
 To your knowledge, Hua Hin is an area located in Prachuap Khiri Khan province.
 What does that province mean?
 Just assume that a province is like a state in any country.
 But surprisingly, Hua Hin is more famous and fast-paced than the main city of Prachuap we have visited recently.

 History of Hua Hin

 In 1834, before this place was called Hua Hin, several agricultural and plantation areas in the northern province of Phetchaburi experienced a severe drought.
-Several groups of farmers had moved south until they came across a small village that had so much white sand and rocks along the coast.
+Several farmers had moved south until they came across a small village with so much white sand and rocks along the coast.
 They settled there and gave it the name Samore Riang (Samo Riang), which means ‘row of rocks’.